($922) Cost to ship a car from Greenville, SC to Sioux Falls, SD

 The time of the year

-The time of year and weather conditions in Greenville and Sioux Falls play a major role in determining car shipping rates.
+Seasonal demand and weather conditions in both Greenville and Sioux Falls can impact car shipping prices.

 If you're moving to Greenville, SC, May, September and October are the best months to move to the city.
 Heat are tolerable and even desirable on some months.
 Winters are short and generally cool.